-- How do these articles work together to protect us from harm? - 2.
-Does anyone ever have a right to hurt other people? - What do we call someone who purposely and repeatedly uses force, coercion, hurtful teasing, or threats to abuse or aggressively dominate or intimidate someone?
+- How do these articles work together to protect us from harm? - What do we call someone who purposely and repeatedly uses force, coercion, hurtful teasing, or threats to abuse or aggressively dominate or intimidate someone?
 A bully

 We often recognize bullying when it happens, but what should we do to make the bully stop?
 Accept all answers.